Derek-Emsbach/pinteresting-group-project/z.Documentation/feature_list.md

 * Users can sign up, log in, and log out.
 * Users can use a demo log in to try the site.
-* Users can't use certain features without logging in (like fauxtweeting and fauxliking posts).
+* Users can't use certain features without logging in (like pinning).
 * Logged in users are directed to their profile page which displays their boards.
 * Logged out users are directed to a page displaying several recent boards.